w3f/polkadot-wiki-old/docs/polkadot/node/guides/how-to-validate.md

 - Select the `Controller`.
 This is the account that will decide when to start or stop validating.
 - Select the `Session`.
 This is the account whose seed will be used to run the node.

-First, go to [Staking](https://polkadot.js.org/apps/#/staking/actions) page on the Polkadot Dashboard, you should see the accounts that you created earlier.
+First, go to [Staking](https://polkadot.js.org/apps/#/staking/actions) page on the Polkadot Dashboard, and click on `Account Actions` at the top of the page.
+You should see the accounts that you created earlier.

 Select your `Stash` account, in our case it has, 200 mDOTs, and click on the `Bond Funds` button.
 We will bond 100 mDOTs.